How Hackers Can Easily Steal Your Passwords

 Change your Passwords Regularly

-Click on Finally, you must change your passwords regularly, especially for passwords you use for accounts where financial transactions occur, such as your online banking account and email.
+Finally, you must change your passwords regularly, especially for passwords you use for accounts where financial transactions occur, such as your online banking account and email.

 A good policy to follow is to change these passwords at least every 90 days or sooner if you suspect any suspicious activity on your account.
+The latest password managers monitor the darkweb to advise you of any potential breaches, alerting you to change your passwords.

 Another thing to keep in mind is not to use the same passwords for multiple accounts.
 If hackers manage to obtain one of your passwords, they will access all of your other accounts that have the same password.this text to edit it.